techniq/layerchart/docs/src/content/guides/migrations/v1-to-v2.md

 order: 1
 ---

 This guide covers migrating from LayerChart v1 (Svelte 4, Tailwind 3) to v2 (Svelte 5, Tailwind 4 (optional)).
-For changes specific to the `state-refactor` branch beyond `@next`, see the [state-refactor migration guide](/docs/guides/migrations/state-refactor).
+If you are already on `@next` and only need changes since then, see the [state-refactor migration guide](/docs/guides/migrations/state-refactor).

 ## New Features